 Civic Engagement Community

-Bloss Hall is the host of the Civic Engagement Community for 2013-14.
+Bloss Hall hosts the Civic Engagement Community on the 7th floor for 2014-15.
 By selecting to live in this community, you are making a commitment to participate in the Civic Engagement Community.

 Live Together.
 Serve Together.
 Grow Together.